-A prolific saxophonist, clarinetist and composer, Peter Van Huffel appears frequently in all sorts of ensembles and musical settings with musicians from around the world.
-His primary project – the punk-jazz trio GORILLA MASK with bassist Roland Fidezius and drummer Rudi Fischerlehner – has been active since 2009 and has performed at many of the most recognized venues across Europe and first toured across Canada in 2013.
-They released their debut CD, “HOWL!”, in 2012 on the German label “Between the Lines”, and have since released two more albums with the acclaimed Portuguese label “Clean Feed Records” – “Bite My Blues” (2014) and “Iron Lung” (2017) which was also released in LP format.
-Each of Gorilla Mask’s releases has received rave reviews, as well as honourable mentions and features in radio and print media around the world.
+Belgian-Canadian saxophonist and composer, Peter Van Huffel, is a prolific artists who has appeared in all sorts of ensembles and musical settings around the world, and currently makes his home in Berlin, Germany.
+His primary project, the thrash-jazz trio GORILLA MASK with bassist Roland Fidezius and drummer Rudi Fischerlehner, has been active since 2009 and has performed at a number of the most recognised venues and festivals across Europe and toured twice through the Canadian summer jazz festivals in 2013 and 2018.
+GORILLA MASK released their debut CD, “HOWL!”, in 2012 on the German label “Between the Lines”, followed by two more releases with the acclaimed Portuguese label Clean Feed Records: “Bite My Blues” (2014) and “Iron Lung” (2017).
+In 2019 they will be releasing their fourth album, (and third with Clean Feed), entitled “Brain Drain” on CD and 180g LP.
+Each of GORILLA MASK’s releases has received rave reviews, as well as honourable mentions and features in radio and print media around the world.

-Peter’s latest musical endeavour is an octet project featuring an international cast of musicians based in and around Berlin.
-The compositions and musical direction of his octet stem from two previous ensembles which he co-led with Belgian vocalist Sophie Tassignon: the Berlin based House of Mirrors – a chamber style group featuring pianist Julie Sassoon and bassist Meinrad Kneer (originally Miles Perkin), which can be heard on their 2014 release “Act One”; and HuffLiGNoN with bassist Michael Bates and trombonist Samuel Blaser, which released it’s debut album on “Clean Feed” in 2008 to outstanding reviews including a Disque d’Émoi from France’s Jazz Magazine – one of the magazine’s top monthly mentions.
-The Peter Van Huffel Octet was premiered in April 2017 in Berlin, and has plans for more upcoming performances and an album release in 2019.
+In 2016 Peter spent three weeks on residency at the Banff Centre for the Arts in Canada conceiving and composing new music for an octet project featuring an international cast of musicians based in and around Berlin.
+The compositions and musical direction of his octet stem from two previous ensembles which he co-led with Belgian vocalist Sophie Tassignon: the Berlin based House of Mirrors – a chamber style group featuring pianist Julie Sassoon and bassist Meinrad Kneer (originally Miles Perkin), which can be heard on their 2014 release “Act One”; and HuffLiGNoN with bassist Michael Bates and trombonist Samuel Blaser, which released it’s debut album on Clean Feed Records in 2008 to outstanding reviews including a Disque d’Émoi from France’s Jazz Magazine – one of the magazine’s top monthly mentions.
+The Peter Van Huffel Octet was premiered in April 2017 in Berlin.